rozsass/text-dev-editor/_pages/endorsements.md

 [Alberto Cairo](http://albertocairo.com){:target="_blank"}, Professor at University of Miami, School of Journalism

+>"This is not an econometrics textbook, but a data analysis textbook.
+And a highly unusual one - **written in plain English, based on simplified notation and full of case studies**.
+An excellent starting point for future data analysts or anyone interested in finding out what data can tell us."
+[Beata Javorcik](https://www.economics.ox.ac.uk/faculty/beata-javorcik){:target="_blank"},  Professor at the University of Oxford, Chief Economist at EBRD

 >"**A multifaceted book that considers many sides of data analysis, all of them important for the contemporary student and practitioner.** It brings together classical statistics, regression, and causal inference, sending the message that awareness of all three aspects is important for success in this field.
 Many "best practices" are discussed in accessible language and illustrated using interesting datasets."

 [llya Ryzhov](https://scholar.rhsmith.umd.edu/iryzhov/home?destination=home){:target="_blank"}, University of Maryland Smith Business School - Decisions, Operations and IT